Javonte Williams Player Prop Bets for NFL Week 12 | Denver vs. Los Angeles 11/28/2021

 Season Stats

-- The Broncos have run 58.1% passing plays and 41.9% rushing plays this season.
-They rank 24th in the NFL in scoring.
+- The Broncos have thrown the ball in 58.1% of their plays from scrimmage this year while staying on the ground 41.9% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Williams' matchup with the Chargers.